nemoarchive/documentation/submit_data.md

 ## <a name="manifest-format"></a> Manifest format

-### For SCORCH submitters, please see the SCORCH specific documentation located here ([link](https://github.com/nemoarchive/documentation/blob/master/ingest_scorch.md)).
+### For SCORCH submitters, please see the [SCORCH-specific submission documentation](https://github.com/nemoarchive/documentation/blob/master/ingest_scorch.md).

 ### **For other submitters:**